Danville passes property tax and fee hikes to pay for pensions

 Those who qualify for veteran, elderly or disabled exemptions on their property tax bills will also see a fee increase, albeit at a lower rate, to $133.50 annually, instead of $267.

-The tax and fee hikes are being enacted as part of a 22-year plan to address Danville’s more than unfunded pension liability.
+The tax and fee hikes are being enacted as part of a 22-year plan to address Danville’s $105 million unfunded pension liability.
 The long-term strategy calls for gradually increased taxes and fees on homeowners and businesses until 2040.
 Under the plan, pension fees and property taxes will increase 10 percent in the first two years, 9 percent in the third year and 4 percent in the fourth year, followed by 3 percent increases in each of the next 18 years.

 Though local pension debt is a growing problem across the state, Danville’s police and fire pensions are some of the worst funded in Illinois.
 But more money isn’t helping.
 And more tax hikes to pay for legacy debts risks putting Danville in a dangerous tailspin: Higher taxes could lead to further erosion of the local tax base, thus requiring even more tax and fee hikes to bail out local pension funds.